ISI-apex/casper-utils/README.md

     $ make
     $ make test

-To generate a small profiling dataset for testing on CPU and GPU targets in `*.csv` files and to train the respective prediction models:
+To perform a quick smoke-test (does not produce a useful model), generate a small profiling dataset and train the respective prediction models:

     $ make model-small